pixeljonas-demo-cluster/argo-workshop/README.md

 `metadata.namespace: userX-argo`
 `spec.destination.namespace: userX-sharry`

-run `kustomize build ./manifests/apps/sharry/base` and verify, that your initial app has the correct namespaces run `kustomize build ./manifests/apps/sharry/base/apps` and verify that the other apps have the correct namespace as well
+run `oc apply --dry-run=client -o yaml -k ./manifests/apps/sharry/base` and verify, that your initial app has the correct namespaces run `oc apply --dry-run=client -o yaml -k ./manifests/apps/sharry/base/apps` and verify that the other apps have the correct namespace as well

+!Push these changes to your Repository!

 Apply the first App to the cluster

 `oc apply -k ./manifests/apps/sharry/base`

+Look at your ArgoCD Instance and manual sync everything.

+Expose your app
+`oc create route edge --service=sharry --insecure-policy='Redirect'`

+If we got more time:
+Turn On "Auto-Sync" manually -> Route will disappear because it is not in GIT Add the route to your git - see how it is created